 Em is a poet, workshop facilitator, and Reader with Open Book.
 Over the past decade, she has taught Creative Writing in public workshop settings, schools, universities and prisons, and continues to perform her poetry at venues across the UK.

 Her first collection, Bird-Woman, was published by Shearsman in 2016.
 In 2017, Bird-Woman was shortlisted for the Seamus Heaney Best First Collection Prize, and won the Saltire Poetry Book of the Year.
-Her second collection, Horse-Man, is coming out with Shearsman in September 2019.
+Her second collection, Horse-Man, came out with Shearsman in September 2019.

 It’s impossible not to want to read on.
 Bird-Woman is a powerful first collection whose poems enter the bloodstream and remain.

 Ian Seed, PN REVIEW, April 2017

 Em worked for a number of years as Poetry Editor for Dark Mountain, where she devised and lead-edited Uncivilsed Poetics in 2016.
 Her work has been commended in the McLellan and Wigtown Poetry Competitions, and shortlisted in the 2014 Bridport Prize.
 In the same year, she was recipient of a Scottish Book Trust New Writer Award, which included a year’s mentoring with poet, Jen Hadfield.
 In 2016, her work was selected for the Forward Book of Poetry 2017.

 The 2016 issue of Dark Mountain is just superb.
 I haven’t run across a book this nourishing in a long, long time.
 Thank you.